Data Stability in Clustering: A Closer Look: Lower bounds

 \begin{lemma} Any clustering instance that is $\alpha$-perturbation resilient for the $k$-median objective also satisfies the $\alpha$-center stability. \end{lemma}

-\cite{ABS10} proved that for $\alpha < 3 - \epsilon$, $k$-median clustering $\alpha$-center stable instances is NP-hard when Steiner points are allowed in the data.
-Afterwards, \cite{Liang} circumvented this lower bound and achieved a polynomial time algorithm for $\alpha = 1 + \sqrt{2}$ by assuming the algorithm must choose cluster centers from within the data.
+Awasthi~et~al.~\cite{ABS10} proved that for $\alpha < 3 - \epsilon$, $k$-median clustering $\alpha$-center stable instances is NP-hard when Steiner points are allowed in the data.
+Afterwards, Balcan and Liang~\cite{Liang} circumvented this lower bound and achieved a polynomial time algorithm for $\alpha = 1 + \sqrt{2}$ by assuming the algorithm must choose cluster centers from within the data.

-First, we prove a lower bound for the center stable property in this more restricted setting, stated in the theorem below.
-This shows there is little hope of progress, even for data that is more stable than what one could hope for real data sets, i.e.\ for data where each point is nearly twice closer to its own center than to any other center.
+In the theorem below, we prove a lower bound for the center stable property in this more restricted setting, showing there is little hope of progress even for data where each point is nearly twice closer to its own center than to any other.

 \begin{theorem} For any $\epsilon > 0$, the problem of solving $(2 - \epsilon)$-center stable $k$-median instances is NP-hard. \end{theorem}